“You know what would be cool?”

-Sometimes, after all materials for a project have been approved, something gets discontinued, delayed, or otherwise becomes unavailable.
+Sometimes, after all, materials for a project have been approved, something gets discontinued, delayed, or otherwise becomes unavailable.
 This could necessarily change the scope of your building project all by itself.
-You might also have to spend a lot of time and money figuring out a good alternative.
+You might also have to spend much time and money figuring out a good alternative.

 5. Financial concerns

-Building projects can be expensive – and not all of those expenses are entirely predictable.
+Building projects can be expensive – not all expenses are entirely predictable.
 Suppose the cost of a necessary material rises.
-In that case, a crucial (and budget-friendly) vendor decides to back out at the last minute, or if the project takes longer than expected, it’s not at all uncommon for financial, scope-affecting issues to arise.
+In that case, a crucial (and budget-friendly) vendor decides to back out at the last minute, or if the project takes longer than expected, it’s not uncommon for financial, scope-affecting issues to arise.

 6. Lack of communication about problems and issues